Catalpa, Cattails & Kudzu

 capsules that dangle from the ends of twigs.
 They look like cylindrical pencils

-or cigars about 1/3 inch in diameter and 6-16 inches long.
-The fruit dries to a brownish color and
+or cigars about 1/3 inch in diameter and 6-16 inches

-eventually splits along two lengthwise seams.
-The fruits mature by October and
+lengthwise seams.
+The fruits mature by October and are held on the tree until

 Trees begin to flower by age seven and are producing good seed crops by age 10.
-Seeds are naturally shed in late
+Seeds are naturally shed in

-dried and turned brown.
-If 10 pounds of air-dried fruit are collected,
+has dried and turned brown.
+If 10 pounds of

-expect 2-3 pounds of seeds, which are about 40,000 individual seeds.
-Seeds can be
+pounds of seeds, which are about 40,000

-stored under cold, dry conditions for up to two years.
-Sow seeds in spring
+individual seeds.
+Seeds can be stored under cold, dry conditions for up to two

-under 1/8 inch soil and light mulch.
+years.
+Sow seeds in spring under 1/8 inch soil and light mulch.
 Once

 sowed, seeds germinate within two weeks with 90% germination potential.